-The BEST Apple Cinnamon Muffin Recipe
+The Best Apple Cinnamon Muffins

-Every fall the apple orchard is a MUST for us and we are always looking for new and yummy things to make with ALL the apples.
-Therefore, we knew we had to make a delicious and simple apple cinnamon muffin!
+Every fall the apple orchard is a MUST for our family and we are always looking for new and yummy things to make with ALL the apples (hello classic apple crisp)!
+Plus, after perfecting our gluten-free blueberry banana muffins… it was time for another fluffy gluten-free muffin around here.
 You guys, they are so light, fluffy, and have so much flavor!
-The whole family will love having them for a quick breakfast or snack in the afternoon.
-You can even make a double batch and keep some in the freezer for later!

 How To Make Apple Cinnamon Muffins

-Step one – Mix the dry ingredients.
+Step 2 – Mix the dry ingredients in to the wet ingredients.

-Made this recipe and loved it?!
 We would love it if you would take a minute and leave a star rating and review – it is also helpful if you made any substitutions or changes to the recipe to share that as well.
 THANK YOU!

-Apple Cinnamon Muffins
+Apple Cinnamon Muffins Recipe

 - Prep Time: 10 minutes